-Brake system upgrades can actually make you go faster around the track simply by allowing you to brake later and harder during cornering.
-Yet, braking system upgrades are oftentimes the last thing that gets improved on an average project car.
-Needless to say, this can be rather dangerous.
+Brake system upgrades can make you go faster around the track simply by allowing you to brake later and harder during cornering.
+Yet, braking system upgrades are often the last thing that gets improved on an average project car.
+This can be rather dangerous.
 Today we’re going to talk about brake upgrades, how to choose the right brakes for your car and more.

 By the time you’re done reading this guide, you should have a solid understanding of how different brake components affect your car’s performance.